grafana/grafana-operator/documentation/dashboards.md

 kubectl create -f deploy/examples/dashboards/SimpleDashboard.yaml -n grafana
 ```

+For more information about the RBAC config needed to
+be able to run `--scan-all` read [deploy/cluster_roles/README.md](deploy/cluster_roles/README.md).

 ## Dashboard UIDs

 Grafana allows users to define the UIDs of dashboards.
 If an uid is present on a dashbaord, the operator will use it and